Hagai-BY/Bayesian-statistics/README.md

 Ensure the dataset rate_parameters_complete.csv is in the data/ directory.
 Run the script src/final_work.R in RStudio or the R environment.
 Model Descriptions
-The project compares two Bayesian linear regression models:
+This project compares two Bayesian linear regression models:

 Model 1 (Full Model)
 A regression model using the following predictors: